DekodeInteraktiv/heisenberg/README.md

 Alternatively, you can force the linter to ignore any line by adding `// eslint-disable-line` after it.

+## Custom linting rules
+Heisenberg comes with a default set of [stylelint](https://stylelint.io/) and [ESLint](https://eslint.org/) rules.
+These can however be overwritten in your project.
+To create your own config create a `.stylelintrc.js` or `.eslintrc.js` in the same folder your `package.json` file exists.
+Heisenberg will now use these files when linting your scss/js code.

 ## Adding Flow
 Flow is a static type checker that helps you write code with fewer bugs.
 Check